go-gst/go-gst/README.md

 See the [godoc.org](https://godoc.org/github.com/tinyzimmer/go-gst) or [pkg.go.dev](https://pkg.go.dev/github.com/tinyzimmer/go-gst) references for documentation and examples.
 As the latter requires published tags, see godoc.org for the latest documentation of master at any point in time.

 **This library has not been thoroughly tested and as such is not recommended for mission critical applications yet.
-If you'd like to try it out and encounter any bugs, feel free to open an Issue or PR.**
+If you'd like to try it out and encounter any bugs, feel free to open an Issue or PR.
+For more information see the [Contributing](#contributing) section.**

 ## Requirements